Hindu Raksha Dal claims responsibility for JNU violence, probe underway

 "The University has been a centre of communism-related activities.
 They abuse our religion and our nation.
 This would not be tolerated.
 We will carry out such attacks in the future as well.
 If our religion and our nation are being disrespected, then how we remain silent?" he said.

 "JNU is a hotbed of anti-national activities, we can't tolerate this.
-We take full responsibility of the attack in JNU and would like to say that they were our workers," he added.
+We take full responsibility for the attack in JNU and would like to say that they were our workers," he added.

-Taking cognizance, the delhi police said claims made by Hindu Raksha Dal Chief Pinky Chaudhary are being investigated.
+Taking cognizance, the Delhi police said claims made by Hindu Raksha Dal Chief Pinky Chaudhary are being investigated.

 A mob of masked young people stormed the JNU campus and brutally attacked students in three hostels, unleashing mayhem with sticks, stones, and iron rods.